Ready to add a son or daughter to your existing auto insurance policy? Here's what you need to know about related coverage and rate changes.

 Implications of a New Teenage Driver on Your Insurance Policy

-Starting to drive is a major milestone in life and a pathway to independence.
-To support your children in this learning effort, you should have a basic understanding of the coverage options and how this will affect your rates.
+Starting to drive is a major milestone in life and a pathway to independence!
+To support your children in this learning effort, you should have a basic understanding of the coverage options and how it may affect your rates.

 Do I have to add my child to my auto insurance policy?

 When your son or daughter obtains their G1 license, they do not have to be added to your insurance policy.
 Once your child obtains their G2 license, you will need to add them to your policy by contacting your broker.
 We will require a few pieces of information to add them to your existing insurance coverage, such as the date they received their G1 license, a copy of their temporary G2 license, and confirmation of driver’s training.

 Your new driver can obtain the required paperwork from any Service Ontario location for a small fee.

 How can I add my child to my existing auto insurance policy?

 If you have only one vehicle, you will add your son or daughter to your policy as an occasional driver.
 In situations where you have two or more household vehicles, the new driver could become the principle driver of the additional vehicle.
 Listing them as a principle driver does come as an additional expense.

 How will adding my child to my auto insurance policy affect my rates?

 Whether you are adding your child as a principal or occasional driver, ensure that they complete driver’s training!
 Not only will this make them a safer driver, but you are rewarded with better insurance rates.

 Driver’s training offers your child valuable on-road experience.
 This infographic from Insurance Hotline outlines a few of the driver's training benefits.
 Your rates will also be lower if they have completed the training, as most insurance companies consider this the equivalent of up to three (3) years driving experience.